 Self-funded employer groups have asked for our help managing these drug costs.
 They pay for their employees’ health care themselves, but use BlueCross networks and services.
 That means any savings generated in the specialty pharmacy program that went into effect Jan.
 1 will go directly to these employers and the members they cover – not BlueCross.

-In 2018, the Tennessee-based employers we serve paid $900 million for provider-administered specialty drugs.
+In 2018, BlueCross and the Tennessee-based employers we serve paid $900 million for provider-administered specialty drugs.

 We estimate that the 100 employer groups participating in our specialty pharmacy program will save around 20% on these drugs.